 Raye McCoy vs Teravista: C vs A Across District Lines

-Teravista Scored a 91 in Round Rock ISD.
-Raye McCoy Scored a 76 in Georgetown ISD.
+Teravista Earned an A in Round Rock ISD.
+Raye McCoy Earned a C in Georgetown ISD.
 The District Line Changes Everything.

-Teravista Elementary in Round Rock ISD earned a 91 out of 100 on the 2025 TEA accountability rating, a solid A. Raye McCoy Elementary in Georgetown ISD, about six miles north, scored a 76 and earned a C. Both schools serve the rapidly growing north Austin corridor, and buyers moving to this part of the metro often find themselves comparing homes across the Round Rock ISD and Georgetown ISD district boundary without even realizing they have crossed it.
+Teravista Elementary in Round Rock ISD earned an A on the 2025 TEA accountability rating (Texas Tribune).
+Raye McCoy Elementary in Georgetown ISD, about six miles north, earned a C (Texas Tribune).
+Both schools serve the rapidly growing north Austin corridor, and buyers moving to this part of the metro often find themselves comparing homes across the Round Rock ISD and Georgetown ISD district boundary without even realizing they have crossed it.

-The 15 point TEA gap is meaningful, but so is the price difference.
-The Raye McCoy zone has a median around $510,000 while Teravista sits at $554,950.
-That is about $45K more for a school that scored 15 points higher.
-Whether that premium is worth it depends entirely on what you are prioritizing, but I think the math works out in Teravista’s favor for most buyers who care about school performance.
+The grade gap is meaningful, but so is the price difference.
+Closed sales over the last 12 months show a median around $430,000 in the Raye McCoy zone and around $475,000 for Teravista (Neuhaus Realty Group VOW data, ACTRIS MLS, trailing 12 months).
+That is roughly $45K more for a campus that earned an A versus a C. Whether that premium is worth it depends entirely on what you are prioritizing, but I think the math works out in Teravista’s favor for most buyers who care about school performance.

 Lets dig into the numbers and the neighborhoods.